zencart/documentation/content/user/email/email_introduction.md

     *   If the transport is a sendmail function, then the server attempts to use the sendmail program on your webserver.
 5. If email archiving is enabled and no error message is encountered (ie: the email is delivered without being rejected by the sending server), the email is stored to the `email_archive` database table.
 Note that if you wish to use email archiving, you probably also want to use the [Email Archive Manager](/user/email/email_archive_manager/).
 6. If an error occurs, then the error details are logged into the /logs/ folder as "myDEBUG-xxxxxx.log" files.
 See [reading a myDEBUG log](/user/troubleshooting/debug_logs/).

-## Prerequisites

-1. Your webserver must have a mail service enabled.
-For Linux/Unix hosts, this is typically done via sendmail or exim or qmail daemons.
-On Windows servers, this may be done via services offered with IIS.
-2. Your webserver must allow email connections from PHP.
-3. If you are using sendmail options, then the PHP configuration for sendmail functions must be configured properly on the server.
-4. You must have an unrestricted connection to the mailserver you're sending through.
-    *   If you are running from a home-based server (ie: for testing), note that your ISP may automatically have port 25 blocked so that you have to send mail through their server.
-In this case, use SMTP for your transport method, and supply your ISP's mailserver as your SMTP host.
-    *   If your webhost mailserver is reachable on another port, supply that port number in the SMTP settings.

 ## Diagnosing Problems